-This section covers the requirements applicable to locomotive hauled passenger vehicle suspension systems, including steel helical and flexicoil springs, friction snubbers and other damping devices.
+This section covers the requirements applicable to multiple unit vehicle suspension systems, including steel helical and flexicoil springs, hydraulic and friction snubbers and other damping devices.
 It specifies the design, manufacture, maintenance and operating conditions where appropriate.

 7.1 Suspension coil springs